GLaDOS-418/dotfiles/docs/man/tags.5.rst

   Warning: When a tagfield value holds an MS-DOS file name, the backslashes must be doubled!

-  EXCEPTION: Universal-ctags introduces more conversion rules.
+  EXCEPTION: Universal Ctags introduces more conversion rules.

   - When a value contains a ``\a``, this stands for a <BEL> (0x07).
   - When a value contains a ``\b``, this stands for a <BS> (0x08).